Romulus, MI, Wayne County

 Acreage description

-Total property of 23 acres: 7.5 in forest, 9.5 tilled fields (currently leased out to another farmer, managed conventionally for row crops), remaining 6 acres are mixed orchard/silvopasture and homestead/infrastructure, managed organically but not certified.
-Within the 6 acres, there are two small parcels totaling 0.5 acres that are currently used as livestock pasture but could be shifted to market garden or other uses.
+Total property of 23.5 acres: 7.5 acres in forest, 10 acres of arable land managed conventionally for row crops (currently leased out to another farmer, managed conventionally for row crops), remaining 6 acres are mixed orchard/silvopasture and homestead/infrastructure, managed organically since 2017 but not yet certified.
+Within the 6 acres, there are various small parcels (up to an acre or so total) that are currently used as livestock pasture but could be shifted to market garden or other uses.

 Description of the property’s current condition, current use(s), and past use(s)

 The property is a long parcel (about 400 feet by 2500 feet) oriented north-to-south.
 At the north end is the 6-acre area managed without any synthetic agrochemical inputs since late 2017.
-This area comprises a house, detached garage, chicken coop, three pole barns, corn crib for infrastructure.
+Our infrastructure includes a house, detached garage, chicken coop, three pole barns in various states of repair, corn crib in the process of falling down very slowly, a disused grain bin, and a cement pad with a shed-in-a-box where we do limited poultry processing.
 There is an old apple/pear orchard where we have been planting in some new fruit trees as the older ones die out.
-There are two open pasture areas (0.25 acres each), one currently used for raising turkey poults one currently used for pig pasture.
-To the south of these is a silvopastoral system we have planted with mostly native fruit and nut trees that we use for raising pigs, lambs, chickens, and turkeys.
-Then there are the conventional fields rented out to another farmer (year-to-year lease, rotation between sweet corn, vegetables/fruits, and soy/grains), then at the southern end is the forest block.
+There are two open pasture areas (0.25 acres each), one currently used for raising turkeys/ducks, one used for pigs/poultry/lambs.
+There are other areas of the farm (probably another half acre or so) currently unused that could be rehabilitated into arable land and/or pasture.
+To the south of these is a 2.5-acred silvopastoral system we have planted with mostly native fruit and nut trees that we use for raising and rotationally grazing pigs, lambs, chickens, and turkeys.
+As we continue moving south, there are the conventional fields rented out to another farmer (year-to-year lease, rotation between sweet corn, vegetables/fruits, and soy/grains), then at the far southern end is the forest block.
+This is a very nice block of oak forest with a bit of hickory.

 Additional Information

 We prefer to work with someone interested in organic, regenerative, and/or agroecological farming methods.
-In the past the farm was used for cattle production, tree fruits, and row crops (mainly potatoes); currently we focus on pastured livestock production (pigs, sheep, heritage breed poultry).
+In the past the farm was used for cattle production, tree fruits, and produce (mainly potatoes); currently we focus on pastured livestock production (pigs, sheep, heritage breed poultry).
 Potential to expand tree fruit management and production, install/run a market garden.
 We have much of the necessary equipment.
+There are several potential revenue streams that are going largely unused for lack of time/labor (e.g., apples and pears in old orchard that are used to feed livestock but pruned and rehabilitated into healthy & productive organic tree fruit; production of hybrid hazelnuts currenlty used for livestock feed that could also be gathered/sold) and other opportunities for new revenue streams (market garden, some mushroom foraging, mushroom cultivation in forest area, biochar/compost production) that could be developed by a partner.

 Soil Type(s)